-Request to Amend Contract between Virginia Resources Authority and Grant Recipient of the YYYY Resilient Virginia Revolving Loan Fund
+Request to Amend Contract between Virginia Resources Authority and Recipient of the award

 All activities and projects are required to be completed no later than 36 months following the issuance of a signed agreement between the applicant and VRA on behalf of the Department.
 A one-year extension may be granted at the discretion of the Department provided such request is received not later than 90 days prior to the expiration of the original agreement.
-Requests should be emailed to (EMAIL ADDRESS TO BE PROVIDED IN FINAL MANUAL) If email is not available, please mail to:
+Requests should be emailed to cfpf@dcr.virginia.gov.
+If email is not available, please mail to: